ikarth/ViaAppiaNovel/output.markdown

 Insert story about ['44.495', '11.349']

-Leaving Bononia, Virgil set out for None on a military boat floating downstream, a journey of about 39 miles.
+Leaving Bononia, Virgil set out for a village on a military boat floating downstream, a journey of about 39 miles.

 A breeze from an unexpected quarter cools the air.
 He presses onward.

 There was no story for None

-From None to Placentia is about 140 miles away when travelling on a military boat headed upstream.
+From a village to Placentia is about 140 miles away when travelling on a military boat headed upstream.

 The sun beats down.
 No backward glances for the city left behind.
 The countryside is quieter than the city.